Quick links: Modules | Fees and Funding | Entry Requirements | How to apply

 Birmingham International Academy (BIA) provides free English language services to international students who are currently studying on undergraduate or postgraduate courses at the University of Birmingham.
 Services include Open-access English classes, online self-assessment, online materials through CANVAS, email answers to quick questions and individual one to one tutorials.

 Delivery of the programme is mainly through Distance Learning although students are required to attend residential weekends and regional tutorials as specified throughout the programme.
 The programme includes an assessed braille component, a teaching placement and a negotiated programme of visits to specialist provision.
 The programme and individual modules draw upon a range of learning and teaching approaches, a number of which are structured around the principles of enquiry based learning (EBL).

 Residential Study Weekends

 Over the course of the two year programme, students are required to attend four three day residential study weekends which are held in September and March/April at the School of Education.
 The study weekends are a compulsory component of the course programme and attendance is a course requirement.
-The dates for 2018-2019 are:
+The provisional dates for 2019-2020 are:

 Students will normally be allocated to a Regional Tutor who will offer support and guidance throughout the programme.
 The Regional Tutors will arrange to meet students in their Regional Groups on a regular basis throughout each year (approximately once per module).
 Online tutorials may also be offered as an alternative to face to face meetings.